SteveLauC/Notes/system/system-programming/the-linux-programming-interface/Ch5:file_i_o_further_details.md

 14. Non-blocking I/O

     when `O_NONBLOCK` is used inside `open`, it has 2 functionalities:

     1. if the file can not be opened immediately, the `open` will return without block.

     2. if the file is successfully opened, then the subsequent I/O operations performed on this file are also non-blocking.

-    > O_NONBLOCK is ignored on regular files as the kernel buffer cache ensures that I/O on regular file does not block.(One exception: when file is being )
+    > `O_NONBLOCK` is ignored on regular files as the kernel buffer cache ensures
+    > that I/O on regular file does not block.(One exception: when file is locked
+    > by a mandatory lock, read/write on it would block, when `O_NONBLOCK` is set,
+    > it will fail with `EAGAIN` immediately, UPDATE: the mandatory lock on Linux
+    > is no longer supported in kernel 5.15 or above)
+    >
+    > Due to the reason that regular files are always readable, syscalls like
+    >
+    > 1. select
+    > 2. poll
+    > 3. epoll
+    >
+    > cannot be used on it.

+    What does non-blocking mean on different types of file descriptors

+    * For sockets, readability means there is some unread data in the receive buffer.
+That is well-known and probably the most common use case for non-blocking I/O. Conversely, writeability implies the send buffer is not full from the standpoint of the underlying protocol of the socket (e.g.
+      TCP/IP).
+Ultimately, protocol-specific congestion control determines the exact mechanisms and policies for the send buffer.

+    * For pipes, readability means some unread data remains in the pipe buffer, or one task is blocking in a write to the other end of the pipe.
+Reciprocally, writeability means the pipe buffer has available room, or one task is blocking in a read operation on the pipe.

+    * FIFOs are really exactly like pipes, except that they have a name in the file system hierarchy.

+    * Terminals and pseudo-terminals also work much like pipes, with regards to I/O, except for the fact that they support duplex operations like sockets.

+    * For devices (other than terminals), polling is implementation-defined.
+You need to check the device driver documentation.

+    * For directories, reading is only defined through blocking (synchronous) function calls, notably `readdir()` or `readdir_r()`.
+As such polling is not defined by the specifications and it would be of no use even if it were.
+Also writing to directories is not allowed at all.

+    * Regular files are always readable and they are also always writeable.
+This is clearly stated in the relevant POSIX specifications.
+I cannot stress this enough.
+Putting a regular file in non-blocking has ABSOLUTELY no effects other than changing one bit in the file flags.

+      > Even though regular files are theoretically non-blockgin, but they can be
+      > practically "blocking", so we have Linux AIO (do it in another thread),
+      > and `io_uring`.

 15. I/O on large files